1. Home

 Phthalates in Food Packaging and Food Contact Applications

 Ortho-phthalates, often referred to as “phthalates,” are chemicals used in plastic products (most commonly in the specific type of plastic named polyvinyl chloride, also known as PVC or vinyl) to make the material soft and less brittle.
 This function in the manufacturing of plastics is often referred to as a “plasticizer.”
-Some phthalates may be used in food packaging or other minor food contact uses such as components of adhesives, lubricants, and sealants.
+Historically, certain phthalates have been used in food packaging or other minor food contact uses such as components of adhesives, lubricants, and sealants.

-Regulatory Approach for Phthalates in Food Contact Applications
+Regulatory Information for Phthalates in Food Contact Applications

 The FDA currently allows nine phthalates in food contact applications (eight for use as plasticizers and one for use as a monomer) in the production of food contact polymers.
 Phthalates are not authorized to be directly added to food.